fuchengh/bitchat-clone/doc/design_doc.md

   * MTU portability: BLE’s usable payload per notification is ATT_MTU − 3 and varies widely by device/OS.
 Fixing 100 B avoids edge-case failures without per-device tuning.
   * Deterministic plumbing: Upper layers never care about platform MTU; fragmenter owns sizing.
 * Header fields (practical intent):
-  * ver/flags -> format control & future bits without breaking older peers.
+  * `ver/flags`: format control & future bits without breaking older peers.
-  * msg_id -> groups fragments of one logical message; prevents cross-mix with other messages.
+  * `msg_id`: groups fragments of one logical message; prevents cross-mix with other messages.
-  * seq/total -> 0-based index and final count; enables complete-only delivery and out-of-order assembly.
+  * `seq/total`: 0-based index and final count; enables complete-only delivery and out-of-order assembly.
-  * len -> exact bytes of payload in this fragment (last chunk is shorter).
+  * `len`: exact bytes of payload in this fragment (last chunk is shorter).
 * Reassembly rules: Buffer by (sender, msg_id); accept out-of-order; deliver only when all seq in [0,total) arrive.
 Evict incomplete messages after a timeout to cap memory.

 ### 4.3 Crypto boundary (PSK AEAD; XChaCha20-Poly1305 later)

 * What we do: A small PskAead interface sits between app and proto.
-During bring-up we use a placeholder; swapping in XChaCha20-Poly1305 (libsodium) requires no changes to transport/proto.
+Migrating to XChaCha20-Poly1305 requires no changes to transport/proto.
 * We fragment ciphertext+tag across chunks; every fragment carries its header and uses identical AAD derivation, so the receiver rejects mismatched or replayed pieces.

 ### 4.4 Fixed roles (central/peripheral)

-* Why fixed: Avoids role arbitration and halves state space.
-Connection logic and error handling stay lean; we can generalize later if needed.
+* Why fixed roles: Avoids role arbitration and halves state space.
+Connection logic and error handling stay simple; we can generalize later if needed.

 ### 4.5 Explicit non-features (by design)